Terms of Use

 3. Condition of Returned Items: The leased items must be returned in good working order, subject to reasonable wear and tear.
 CoreRecon reserves the right to assess the condition of the returned items to determine if additional fees may be applicable for damages beyond reasonable wear and tear.

-4. Failure to Return: In the event that the leased equipment, software, or related items are not returned within the stipulated thirty (30) days post-lease termination, the client shall be liable to purchase the non-returned items at their full price cost.
+4. Failure to Return: In the event that the leased equipment, software, or related items are not returned within the stipulated thirty (30) days post-lease termination, the client shall be liable to purchase the non-returned items at their full price.

 5. Upcharge for Non-Return: Additionally, a failure to return the leased items within the designated timeframe will incur a mandatory upcharge of fifty percent (50%) of the full-price cost of the equipment, software, or related items.
 This upcharge reflects the final equipment cost, compensating for the depreciation and loss of use during the non-return period.